Strike: Poly senior staff gives FG one month ultimatum – The Sun Nigeria

 By Gabriel Dike

-The Senior Staff Association of Nigeria Polytechnics (SSANIP), on Friday issued the Federal Government one month ultimatum over non-implementation of its demands.
+The Senior Staff Association of Nigeria Polytechnics (SSANIP), on Friday issued the Federal Government a one-month ultimatum over non-implementation of its demands.

-The one month ultimatum to the government was given after a meeting of the General Executive Council (GEC) of SSANIP held on Wednesday, March 30th at Federal Polytechnic Nasarsawa.
+The one-month ultimatum to the government was given after a meeting of the General Executive Council (GEC) of SSANIP held on Wednesday, March 30 at Federal Polytechnic Nasarawa.

 It read: “We write to once again draw the attention of the Minister of Education to the array of issues severally raised by our union overtime and agreements reached without implementation.”